-Under the supervision of workgroup supervisor, Joan Silver the Orchard Workgroup meets on an as needed basis to prune, weed, water and feed the three dozen plus trees in our community orchard.
+Under the supervision of orchard supervisor Gale Jones, the Orchard Workgroup meets on an as needed basis to prune, weed, water and feed the three dozen plus trees in our community orchard.
 Some members of the orchard committee may only be involved in tree pruning while others may adopt a group of trees to weed and water throughout the year.

 MAINTENANCE & CONSTRUCTION

 Garden Master Ed Mosman leads this dedicated group in maintaining all of the physical aspects of our six acre property.
 From the carpenters that build the retaining walls on our hillside lot, to members that install OVF-mandated mailboxes and hose posts, to plumbers that keep the miles of labyrinthine P.V.C. water lines, scores of hose bibs and rolls of winding hoses from leaking, to the mechanics that maintain our shredding and chipping equipment and keep our fleet of wheelbarrows running flat-free, this group is vitally important to the success and enjoyment of the garden by all of the members.
 To volunteer for any of these tasks please leave a note stating your interest in the Garden Master's mailbox in the small shed.